Buying New Construction in San Diego: Pros, Cons, and What Smart Buyers Need to Know (2026 Guide)

 You won’t typically find outdated floor plans or closed-off living areas.

-1. Low Maintenance and Fewer Immediate Repairs
+1. Lower Maintenance and Fewer Immediate Repairs

 • Structural warranties (often 10 years)